dzhibas/SublimePrettyJson/README.md

 - Windows: <kbd>ctrl+alt+j</kbd>
 - OS X: <kbd>cmd+ctrl+j</kbd>

-or through Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Reformat (Pretty Print) JSON"
+or through Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Format (Pretty Print) JSON"

-If selection is empty and configuration entry **use_entire_file_if_no_selection** is true, tries to prettify whole file.
+If selection is empty and configuration entry **use_entire_file_if_no_selection** is true, tries to prettify whole file

-If JSON is not valid it will be displayed in status bar of sublime.
+If JSON is not valid it will be displayed in status bar of Sublime Text

 ### Compress / Minify JSON

-Using Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Minify (compress) JSON" this will make selection or full buffer as single line JSON which later you can use in command lines or somewhere else
+Using Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Minify (compress) JSON" this will make selection or full buffer as single line JSON which later you can use in command lines (curl/httpie) or somewhere else...

-## jQ usage
+## ./jQ query/filter usage

+Demo:

 [![Demo](http://www.gang.lt/prettyjson.gif)](http://www.gang.lt/prettyjson.gif)

-if on your machine "[./jq](http://stedolan.github.io/jq/)" tool is available with <kdb>ctrl+atl+shift+j</kdb> you can run against your json. output will be opened in new view
+If on your machine "[./jq](http://stedolan.github.io/jq/)" tool is available with <kdb>ctrl+atl+shift+j</kdb> you can run against your json. output will be opened in new view so you can once again apply jq on new buffer

+You can find instructions of tool here:

 http://stedolan.github.io/jq/